Language

 Method / OperatorDescription

 unwrap()Returns x if the value is Ok(x), or panics if it is Err.
-Avoid using this outside of prototypes and test code.
+Using this outside of prototypes and test code carries a risk of panic.

 expect("msg")Same as unwrap(), but displays the specified message on panic.
 Makes it easier to identify the cause of the error.